BenniN/CourseworkSEM/use-cases/use-case-4.md

 ### Trigger

-Analyst wants to produce a population report.
+An analyst wants to produce a population report.

 ## MAIN SUCCESS SCENARIO

-1. Organization requests report on capital cities, possibly for specific region, country or continent.
+1. The company requests information regarding the population of capital cities.
-2. Data scientist lets the system produces a population report based on requested values.
+2. A data scientist lets the system produce a population report based on requested values.
-3. The report is being displayed to the data scientist.
-4. The report is forwarded to the organization.
+3. The report is then forwarded to the company.

 ## EXTENSIONS